nxbvu/Leonardo.ai-Bot/README.md

 ## File Descriptions

-- **main.py**: This script is responsible for creating new accounts on Leonardo.ai.
+- **main.py**: This script is responsible for creating new accounts on `Leonardo.ai`.
 It uses a temporary email service to receive confirmation codes and complete the registration process.

 - **pictures.py**: This script logs into Leonardo.ai using the credentials from `login.txt`, generates pictures based on a given prompt, and downloads the images to the specified download path.

 - **take.py**: This script retrieves the last used account from `tr.txt` and prints the account details.

-- **tipp.py**: A utility script that sets up a WebDriver for a typing test website, replacing characters on the screen with 'w'.
-This script is not directly related to Leonardo.ai but is included for additional functionality.
+- **tipp.py**: A utility script that sets up a `WebDriver` for a typing test website, replacing characters on the screen with `'w'`.
+This script is not directly related to `Leonardo.ai` but is included for additional functionality.

 ## Notes